AdobeDocs/experience-manager-65.en/help/forms/developing/protecting-documents-policies.md

 For code examples using the Document Security service, see the following Quick Starts:

-* “Quick Start (SOAP mode): Revoking a document using the Java API”
+* “Quick Start (SOAP mode): Revoking a document using the Java API"

 ### Revoke access to documents using the web service API {#revoke-access-to-documents-using-the-web-service-api}